The Leray transform: factorization, dual $CR$ structures and model hypersurfaces in $\mathbb{C}\mathbb{P}^2$: Projective dual structures

-\begin{example} Setting we find that $\cs$ is $M_1$-regular if and only if $\zeta_1\mu_2(\zeta)\ne \zeta_2\mu_1(\zeta)$ on $\cs$; using \eqref{E:TgtLinePar} we find that this is equivalent to the condition that no complex tangent line passes through the origin.
+\begin{example} Setting we find that $\cs$ is $M_1$-admissible if and only if $\zeta_1\mu_2(\zeta)\ne \zeta_2\mu_1(\zeta)$ on $\cs$; using \eqref{E:TgtLinePar} we find that this is equivalent to the condition that no complex tangent line passes through the origin.

-Every compact strongly $\C$-convex $\cs$ enclosing the origin is $M_1$-regular.
+Every compact strongly $\C$-convex $\cs$ enclosing the origin is $M_1$-admissible.
 See \cite{BarGru18} and Section 2.5 in \cite{ScandBook04} for further discussion.

 Note also that in this case \eqref{E:TgtLineEq} reads as

 for $z$ in the complex tangent line.
 Similarly \eqref{E:ZetaInTgtLine} becomes

 Comparing \eqref{E:NormalizeBdd1} to \eqref{E:TgtLineEqFromRho} we see that we may (and must) take